CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 This will label a task as `done`, when task is shown, you will be reminded that you have finished the specified task.
 If there are more than one tasks that need to be marked, you can enter more index numbers with all of them separated with a whitespace.
 The tasks will be marked complete accordingly

-> The index refers to the index number shown in the most recent listing.<br>
-  The index **must be a positive integer** 1, 2, 3, ...
-  If the task is already marked completed for one of the index numbers given, it will remind you that one of the tasks is already completed
+> If the task is already marked completed for one of the index numbers given, it will remind you that one of the tasks is already completed

 Example:
 * `find today` <br>